AxdeKlerk/SLP/DEBUGGING.md

 (Same for about.html and contact.html.)

 **Lesson Learned:**

-Heroku needs all environment variables your app depends on — even if it runs locally.
+*Heroku* needs all environment variables your app depends on — even if it runs locally.

-If Django throws a 404 after deployment but the URL paths look correct, double-check the template paths in your render() function.
+If *Django* throws a 404 after deployment but the URL paths look correct, double-check the template paths in your render() function.

 Don't assume it's a folder problem — sometimes it's just the wrong string in the render() call.

 ## Database Configuration Error

-### **Database Configuration Error**

 **Bug:**
 The new *Heroku* app was still connected to the *PostgreSQL database* used in a previous project.
 This led to seeing old user data in the *Django* admin panel, even though the new app was supposed to be starting fresh.
 The problem occurred because the ``DATABASE_URL`` in *Heroku* was still pointing to the old *Heroku PostgreSQL* database from the previous project.